junxit/us-congress-bills-113/metadata.md

 - 2014-03-05 — Considered as unfinished business. (consideration: CR H2167-2168)
 - 2014-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 95). (text: CR 3/4/2014 H2109-2111)
 - 2014-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 95).(text: CR 3/4/2014 H2109-2111)
+- 2014-03-06 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.